lwdjohari/nvql/README.md

 - Prepared Statement (nvql manages this automatically and all execution)
 - Parameterized parameter (auto sanitazion)

-nvql manages the acquire and returning coneection and <br/>
+nvql manages the acquire and returning connection and <br/>
 wiring all the necessity of transaction <br/>
 even the prepared statement execution.